arzeth/cdmpv/README.md

 ## Environment variable: MP
-Since in most VNs nothing moves, we don't need to upscale the 99.9-100% similar frame 10000 times.
+Since in most VNs nothing moves,
+<br/>we don't need to upscale the 99.9-100% similar frame 10000 times.

 By default MP=2
-MP=0 disables mpdecimate.
+<br/>MP=0 disables mpdecimate.
-The higher MP, the more aggressive params are supplied to mpdecimate filter.
+<br/>The higher MP, the more aggressive params are supplied to mpdecimate filter.
-Maximum MP can be 8
+<br/>Maximum MP can be 8
 `MP=4 ./cdmpv 1280x720 60 30`
 or if you don't want to restart your already game
 ```